Fact vs fiction: unpacking 5 common remortgaging myths.

 Of course, the best possible deals probably won’t be available to you if you have bad credit.
 It’s likely your lender will want to charge a higher interest rate to offset the higher risk you present.
 However, with some planning ahead, it’s perfectly possible to strike a reasonable deal.

 Start by using ClearScore to get your credit report free of charge.
 That way, you’ll know what you’re working with.
-Look out for any mistakes and fix them.
+Look out for any mistakes and fix them - find out how to do this here.
 This is also a good time to start taking steps to improve your score.

-Next, talk to your current bank.
+Next, talk to your bank provider.
 Explain your situation and ask for their advice on your chances of getting accepted.
-This avoids an unsuccessful application, which leaves a negative mark on your credit report.
+This means you could avoid being rejected when you apply, which leaves a negative mark on your credit report.

 You may also want to consider hiring a mortgage broker.
 By looking at your credit file, a mortgage broker can direct you to those lenders who are most likely to accept your application.
-This avoids a situation where you’re turned down by multiple lenders in a short span of time, which can further damage your credit score.
+You don't want to be turned down by multiple lenders in a short span of time, which can further damage your credit score.

 Finally, remortgaging is also a great opportunity to start rebuilding your credit history.
 If you have multiple debts, you might want to consider consolidating them into your mortgage.
 This will make it easier to stay on top of repayments and show your lender you can handle your debts responsibly.
-As a plus, it may also work out cheaper, as interest on credit cards and personal loans is usually higher than the interest on a mortgage.
+It may also work out cheaper, as interest on credit cards and personal loans is usually higher than the interest on a mortgage.